jordyvanvorselen/tarkov-guide/README.md

 * Unit and integration tests are written using **Pytest**.
 They can be found in [./tests](./tests).
 * Feature tests are written in **Cypress**.
 They can be found in [./cypress/features](./cypress/features).
 * Factories to create testdata are made using **factory boy**.
 They can be found in [./questmap/factories.py](./questmap/factories.py).
-* The frontend is build using **parcel**.
+* The frontend is built using **parcel**.
 Parcel compiles the frontend assets.
-The assets are loaded by the [Django base template](./questmap/templates/base.html) to support live reloading.
+These assets are loaded by the [Django base template](./questmap/templates/base.html) to support live reloading.
+* **Poetry** is used to manage the Python dependencies and virtual environments.
 * **Flake8** and **black** are used to guard the code style.
 * **Mypy** is used to do static analysis of the Python type hints.
 * **Github Actions** is used for continuous integration.